Fraudulently licensed marijuana grows may soon plateau, state narcotics bureau spokesman says

 “Some of them will come back,” he said.
 “They’ll try.
 But it will be difficult for them to get past the 75% ownership requirement.”

-Under state law, state residents must own at least 75% of a medical marijuana business for it to be licensed.
+Under state law, at least 75% of a medical marijuana business must be owned by Oklahoma residents for it to be licensed.
 The past year, though, has seen a flood of new grow license applications, many of which seem to originate from other states and even other countries, officials say.

 Woodward and others said Tuesday that these interests found ways to circumvent the law, at least temporarily, through what Woodward called “fraudulent business structures.”